bondyy99/dice-roll-drink/README.md

 # dice-roll-drink

-Convoluted dice drinking game, hence the documentation lol
+Convoluted dice drinking game, whenever I suggested it with people before, the rules were too long to explain and people wouldn't lose interest halfway through me explaining.

+That's where I came up with the idea for a dice roll app that has the prompts for who has to drink built it.
+Enjoy!

 RULES: